darkdevil18/darkdevil18/README.md

 3 ⭐ Codechef
 ------------

 I am currently pursuing my Master's degree in Mathematics along with the hunger to learn new technologies and create something incredible out of it.
-I have been coding for the last 2 years and would love to make a career in this industry of opportunities.
+I have been coding since 2 years and would love to make a career in this industry of opportunities.
 Furthermore, I am always ready to learn great things from others and if you can teach me something valuable then I would appreciate it from within my heart.
 I am still learning a lot of new things, and I am loving this phase of personal development a lot.

 * 🌍  I'm based in Bhubaneswar, India
 * ✉️  You can contact me at [barikdibyasampad@gmail.com](mailto:barikdibyasampad@gmail.com)